OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python/docs/FakeApi.md

     # example passing only required values which don't have defaults set
     try:
-        # uploads a file and downloads a file
+        # uploads a file and downloads a file using application/octet-stream
         api_response = api_instance.upload_download_file(body)
         pprint(api_response)
     except petstore_api.ApiException as e: